metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 ?
 What is the price of each NFT? ›
 ```

 This is the price we wish to charge for selling each of our NFTs.
-The price is either in SOL or in a SPL token we specify.
+The price is either in SOL or in an SPL token we specify.
 For this tutorial we are just setting up a basic candy machine that charges users in SOL.
 Input your desired price and then press "enter" to go to the next step.
 Decimal values such as `1.33` are ok.

 ```
 ?
 Found 10 file pairs in "assets".
 Is this how many NFTs you will have in your candy machine? (y/n) ›
 ```

 This is the number of NFTs we are configuring our candy machine to mint and must match the number of asset pairs we have in our `assets` directory.
-In this case, Sugar has detected we have 10 asset files pairs so we can simply input `y` to confirm this is correct.
+In this case, Sugar has detected we have 10 asset files pairs, so we can simply input `y` to confirm this is correct.

 ```
 ?
 Found symbol "TEST" in your metadata file.
 Is this value correct? (y/n) ›